 Festival organisers the length and breadth of the country will regroup and embrace the rare opportunity to really step back and take stock.
-Broadstairs Food Festival will be no exception and we wait with baited breath to see what they have up their sleeves for the autumn.
+Broadstairs Food Festival will be no exception and we wait with baited breath to see what they have up their sleeves for 2021.
 Traders and residents alike are very proud of the fact that the town has its very own food festival, and a twice-yearly one at that!

 Stroll down to Broadstairs’ Victoria Gardens on an Easter weekend and you will normally be greeted with the glorious sight of a spring food festival in full swing.
 Not so last weekend.
 As with all public events this spring, the 2020 Easter Broadstairs Food Festival had to be cancelled.
 Rightly so of course, in light of the situation, and Broadstairs is staying safe like everyone else.